freja-zy/fuse_attack/README.md

 # fuse_attack
-fuse-attack on infrare and rgb
+fuse-attack on infrared and rgb images